lazydukk/anagrams.db/README.md

 # anagrams.db

+## Custon tile sets
+- `1.1x` --> upscaled by 1.1 to avoid NASPA Zyzzyva's weird bug.
+- to use them paste them into `data/tiles` folder in the installation directory.
+	- ex: `C:\Program Files\NASPA Zyzzyva 3.4.1\data\tiles`

 ## Aerolith list to Zyzzyva
 - run `./aerolith/scripty.py` then enter the file name;
 - or just run the `aero-to-zyzzyva-windows.exe` (windows only)